 A process map makes complex processes more understandable for those who are not familiar with it.
 It provides an overview over existing processes and how they are related.
 Process maps thus make it much easier to see where potential bottlenecks or inefficiencies may lie.
 As a result, this facilitates changes to the process to improve efficiency.
 As a training tool, they help new employees learn about process networks and understand their role in it.

-Flowcharts are similar to process maps in that they provide a visual representation of a process.
-However, while process maps tend to focus on the individual steps involved in a process, flowcharts also show the sequence in which these steps need to be carried out.
+Flowcharts are similar to process maps as they also provide a visual representation of a process.
+However, while process maps tend to focus on the individual steps of a process, flowcharts also show the sequence in which these steps need to be carried out.
 Flowcharts can be used to document both manual and automated processes.

 - Can help to improve process efficiency